astronomer/astro-docs/enterprise/next/04_deploy/06_ci-cd.md

     - master
 ```

-## Kaniko + Gitlab
+## Kaniko + GitLab

 You can use [kaniko](https://github.com/GoogleContainerTools/kaniko) to build container images from a Dockerfile without privileged root access.
-Coupled with Gitlab's CI tool, this enables you to build container images without relying on a Docker daemon.
+Coupled with GitLab's CI tool, this enables you to build container images without relying on a Docker daemon.
+For more information and configuration options, read the [GitLab documentation](https://docs.gitlab.com/ee/ci/docker/using_kaniko.html).

 >**Note:** This solution is currently incompatible with Astronomer's `onbuild` images.
 To use kaniko and GitLab for CI, your Dockerfile must pull from an Astronomer image without `onbuild`, such as `quay.io/astronomer/ap-airflow:2.0.0-buster`.